neonichu/swift-funtime/swift-funtime.md

 # SWRoute

-PoC of function hooking in Swift
+- PoC of function hooking in Swift
+- Uses `rd_route`, a Mach specific injection library for C

 ---